 We are party to an Amended and Restated Stockholder Agreement (the "Stockholder Agreement"), with our pre-IPO stockholders, including holders of more than 5% of our common stock and certain of our Directors and officers (or, in some cases, entities affiliated therewith).
 The Stockholder Agreement provides that beginning six months following the pricing of our IPO, the holders of at least a majority of registrable securities outstanding prior to the IPO can request in writing that we register the offer and sale of all or a portion of their shares on a maximum of one effective registration statement, provided that the anticipated aggregate price to the public is at least \$50.0 million.
-In addition, if in the future we determine to register any of our securities under the Securities Act (subject to certain exceptions), either for our own account or for the account of other security holders, the holders of registration addited to certain "piggyback" registration rights allowing the holders to include their shares in one such registration, subject to certain marketing and other limitations.
-As a result, if we propose to file a registration statement under the Securities Act, other than with respect to a registration and have the right, subject to limitations that the underwriters may impose on the number of shares included in the registration, to include their shares in the registration, to include their shares in the registration.
+In addition, if in the future we determine to register any of our securities under the Securities Act (subject to certain exceptions), either for our own account or for the account of other security holders, the holders of registrable securities will be entitled to certain "piggyback" registration rights allowing the holders to include their shares in one such registration, subject to certain marketing and other limitations.
+As a result, if we propose to file a registration statement under the Securities Act, other than with respect to a registration related to employee benefit plans, convertible debt securities, or certain other transactions, the holders of these shares are entitled to notice of the registration and have the right, subject to limitations that the underwriters may impose on the number of shares included in the registration, to include their shares in the registration.
 In an underwritten offering, the managing underwriter, if any, has the right to limit the number of shares such holders may include.